 Eva sighed in exasperation and rolled her eyes.
 "I knew you weren't listening.
 Will you be my best man?"

 It was all too much – the announcement, his feelings for her building up, his caffeine withdrawal.
-He felt himself shaking with rage.
-"WHY AM I SO UPSET?
-Eva, are you so blind?
+He felt himself shaking with unjustified rage.
+"WHAT'S WRONG?
+Eva, are you blind?
 I know you're smart – we're partners at work for a reason – but are you really that blind?
 I'M FUCKING IN LOVE WITH YOU.
 I have been, since kindergarten.
-Every time I tried asking you, you're either taken or you think I'm drunk!
+Every time I tried telling you, you're either taken or you think I'm drunk!
 Even in other people's memories, you've rejected me!
 Remember how you brushed me off in Johnny's?
-And now you dare ask me…" he hissed bitterly, "just why I'm upset?"
+And now you dare ask me…" he hissed bitterly, "what's wrong?"
+His fist landed on the table and she flinched.

-The dark haired doctor stood in the living room, feeling cold, feeling alone, and feeling completely numb.
+The dark haired doctor stood in her kitchen, feeling cold, feeling alone, feeling scared, and most of all, feeling nothing at all.